Claualvarez/ECCB2020/Sequence-structure.md

  ![templateswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/templateswissmodel.png?raw=true)

-7. Click on the blue button "Build model".
-Once your model has been done, click on the upper blue button "Build models"
+7. Click on the blue button "Build model" and then on the upper blue button "Build models"

  ![modeltemplateswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/modeltemplateswissmodel.png?raw=true)

+ 8. Your model is done!.
+If you want to download your results, press the button at the left of the "x".
+Model coordinates will be available in two different formats: DeepView project files and PDB format.

 Note: We recommend you to read the help section of (SWISS-MODEL)[https://swissmodel.expasy.org/docs/help#new_project] to obtain detailed information.